Package-level declarations

 An ArcGIS specific feature stored in an ArcGISFeatureTable.
 ArcGIS features are stored in ArcGIS specific data sources such as a GeodatabaseFeatureTable or ServiceFeatureTable.
 Since ArcGISFeature is a subclass of Feature, it contains a geometry that defines its location and shape, and a set of attributes that describe the real-world entity it represents.

-A table of features that typically represents real-world objects created from an ArcGIS feature service or an ArcGIS geodatabase.
+A table of features that typically represent real-world objects created from an ArcGIS feature service or an ArcGIS geodatabase.
 This is the base class for the ArcGIS specific feature tables GeodatabaseFeatureTable and ServiceFeatureTable.
 You can create instances of these subclasses using their constructors.

 An object that defines a contingency.